lightbend/config/HOCON.md

 ### Size in bytes format

-Implementations may wish to support a `getMemorySizeInBytes()` returning a size in bytes.
+Implementations may wish to support a `getBytes()` returning a size in bytes.

 This can use the general "units format" described above; bare numbers are taken to be in bytes already, while strings are